nicedata/daisy-dtb/README.md

 ## Project files

 - `dtbsource.py` : implementation of the  `DtbResource`, `FolderDtbResource` and `ZipDtbResource` classes
-- `domlib.py` : Classes to encapsulate and simplify the usage of the xml.dom.minidom library
+- `domlib.py` : classes to encapsulate and simplify the usage of the `xml.dom.minidom` library

 ## Dependencies